EternityForest/KaithemAutomation/README.md

 Many of these have to do with audio features, not all are needed.
 See Makefile for what is actually installed.
 This also installs virtualenv support.

+It installs the full suite of GStreamer plugins, and OpenCV for NVR object detection, so it's a bit heavy.

 ```bash
 make root-install-system-dependencies
 ```